 Myth #3: Natural and organic makeup is better and less toxic

 Everywhere you look these days, you’ll see makeup products advertising they are “natural,” “all-natural” or “organic.”
-But here’s the thing, “none of these keywords have any relation to toxicity” or whether they are, in fact, better or safer for you, said Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix.
+But here’s the thing, “none of these keywords have any relation to toxicity” or whether they are, in fact, better or safer for you, said Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner Health in Phoenix, AZ.
 It all comes down to the dosage.

 “Water is organic, pure and natural but it can certainly be toxic—even fatal,” Dr. Kuhn said.
 “Everything on this planet is potentially toxic and nothing is without toxicity.
 It’s the dose and the amount you’re exposed to that creates a toxic exposure.”